 How did it feel?
 Who shared this experience with you?
 What did you need to accomplish that goal/have that experience?
 What did your counselors say?
 What did your friends say?
 What did you tell your friends?
 Would you do that again?
 How would you do it differently next time?
 Share with me more about this.
 Tell me more about the time you hit the moving target in Archery?
 What made it so special when you were sitting at the Balds?

 Simply repeat what they said?

 Another strategy for repeating what they have said is the DLP method.
-Define the behavior (repeat what they said), Label it (say what character/personality trait it displays) and Praise the behavior.
+A special thanks goes to speaker and author Michael Brandwein for teaching us the DLP method.
+Define the behavior (repeat what they said), label it (say what character/personality trait it displays) and praise the behavior.
 “You painted a salamander on the bus.
 That must have required creativity and attention to detail.
 Those are wonderful traits for you to have.”